*** Pour lire cet article en français, cliquez ici! ***

 Here are my tips on how to plan your golden hour family session.

-1. Pick your session date according to the sunshine period
+Pick your session date according to the season

 Would you like to book a session like this?
 Contact me at lisamarie.savard@yahoo.ca to do so!